 Newcomers to Linux world generally confuse or no idea about distributions.
 We call generally the operating system as Linux but actually Linux is just a kernel.
 So why we call all of them Linux because kernel is very important and without Linux kernel the distributions can not be exists.
-But reverse Linux can exists without distributions.
+But reverse Linux can exist without distributions.

-Linux Kernel provides operating system level features and user level tools, applications are provided by different communities, projects or corporates.
+Linux Kernel provides operating system-level features and user-level tools, applications are provided by different communities, projects or corporates.
 Linux kernel provides following operating system features.

 - Memory management

 - Hardware Access

 - File system management